Stuycs-K/final-project-9-lint-watkinsg/WORKLOG.md

 talk with gus about visualization and what to say during demo and demoed, annnnnnnnd i figure out why it kept overlapping its because we never clear the background in draw herqiohugiflekhigudfkjqfwhsaufikhqwusdf at least i no longer hate controlp5 🙃

+### date 6/6

+talk with gus and distributed the work, i do visualization for hillcipher and morse code and he do the visualization for caesar and base64 which he will added set the background to a darker color (y does it take so long TT) fix bug in caesar an morse start visualization for hillcipher by trying to keep all the necessary component in hillcipher